samjulien/blog/_posts/2017-10-03-migrate-your-gigya-users-to-auth0.markdown

 {% include tweet_quote.html quote_text="Auth0 provides several easy-to-use features for migrating users into and out of the platform." %}

 Let's explore how these features work.

+> **Note:** Auth0 also provides a [Gigya migration tutorial in the Docs here](https://auth0.com/docs/users/migrations/gigya).

 ## Set Up an Auth0 Application